POWERS CATHOLIC HIGH SCHOOL

 Jennifer Nesbitt, BSW, Education Specialist- Social/Emotional Learning Coordinator

-Powers Catholic students are assigned to advisory rooms based on their grade level and last name.
-A counselor is then assigned to each advisory room.
-Students remain with the same advisory room, and therefore the same counselor for four years.
-If a student is more comfortable with a different counselor, notify Mrs. Lisa Tuttle, Guidance Office Registrar, with a request to change.
+Powers Catholic students are assigned to counselor by student last name and remain with the same counselor for all four years of their high school experience.
+If a student is more comfortable with a different counselor, notify Mrs. Lisa Tuttle, Counseling Administrative Assistant, with a request to change.

 The Guidance and Counseling Department strives to serve the needs of each student regardless of his/her ability or background, nurturing the student’s self-worth, encouraging the student to reach his/her potential and educating the student about issues relevant to achieving those ends.